melles1991/usecuewebsite/_posts/2017-03-23-smashing-new-technology.md

 ---

 Today marks an important milestone.
-Over the last 18 months the people from Smashing Magazine have been working together with the Netlify team on a complete overhaul of there website, both technical and visual.
+Over the last 18 months the people from Smashing Magazine have been working together with the Netlify team on a complete overhaul of there website, both technical and visual... and they are [almost ready to launch](https://next.smashingmagazine.com/2017/03/a-little-surprise-is-waiting-for-you-here--meet-the-next-smashing-magazine/).

 What’s different?
 Well, everything.